processone/docs.ejabberd.im/content/developer/ejabberd-api/index.md

   Two mechanisms are available to access the HTTP API:

     - Basic authentication.
 This mechanism is enabled by default.
     - OAuth 2.0 token based authentication.
-It has to be explicitely added to the config file.
+It has to be explicitly added to the config file.

 # Learning the basics